freeipa/freeipa-operator/miscelanea/002-init-container/InitContainer.md

 #### Capabilities

-In short, we need to add to the default capabilities: CAP_SYS_ADMIN and CAP_SYS_RESOURCE to run systemd, and by extension the ipa-server-install in the init container.
+In short, we need the below capabilities: CAP_SYS_ADMIN, CAP_MKNOD and CAP_SYS_RESOURCE to run systemd, and by extension the ipa-server-install in the init container.